Alexisdevpro/Alexisdevpro/README.md

+#
-# 👋 Hi, I'm @Alexisdevpro I'm a student engineer in cybersecurity at Telecom Paris.
+👋Hi, I'm @Alexisdevpro I'm a student engineer in cybersecurity at Telecom Paris.
 I have a lot of knowledge thanks to CTF and pentesting.
 I share a lot of useful commands and some rootkits, I share the most interesting and useful ones!
 OSINT is one of my passions in which I have a lot of skills.

 I have skills in Forensics and Reversing, with a passion for solving digital mysteries.